linkeddatacenter/kees/README.md

 - sd: http://www.w3.org/ns/sparql-service-description#
 - kees: http://linkeddata.center/kees/v1#

-A **KEES compliant application** recognizes a declared subset of all terms defined in previous list, applying some restriction on property cardinality and extending the vocabulary for specific needs.
+A **KEES application** is a Semantic Web Application that includes the KEES Language Profile, extending the vocabulary to describe a specific knowledge domain.

-KEES introduced some new concepts.
+KEES introduced some **new concepts**.

 The most important concept introduced by KEES  is the **Key question**.
 Key questions represent the purpose for the the knowledge base existence.
 In other words, the knoledge base exists to answer to *key questions*.
 Key question are natural language expressions that can be expressed as parametric SPARQL queries on a populated knowledge graph.
-The answer to a key question can be a table of data, a structured document, a boolean or a translation of thes in a natural language sentence.
+The answer to a key question can be a table of data, a structured document, a boolean or a translation of thes in a natural language sentence. [must add refences to http://inference-web.org works?]

 A **KEES Agent** is a software process that understands a portion the language profile and that it is able to do actions on a knowledge base.
-For instance, it should be able to ingest data and to answer some questions.
+For instance, it could be able to ingest data and to answer some questions.

 A **Rule** describes how to generate/validate knowledge base statemensts using an algoritmic approach.